-Bishop Walker School participates in the Seamless Summer Option for the 2021-22 school year in which we provide meals to all of our students for free.
+Bishop Walker School participates in the National School Lunch Program for the 2023-24 school year in which we provide meals to all of our students for free.

 USDA Nondiscrimination Statement